sashabugor/type-ahead-widget/README.md

 # Type-ahead Widget
-This widget is built using React and Material-UI
+This widget is built using React, Material-UI and Fuse.js

 ## Commands